Is it legal to have two home insurance policies In Texas

 Can you insure a home with two policies In Texas

 In Texas, you might consider having two home insurance policies.
-This could optimize your coverage, giving homeowners more protection for their properties in certain situations.
+This could optimize your coverage, giving homeowners more property protection in certain situations.

 When is Having Two Policies More Cost-Effective?